eddiesmo/eddiesmo.github.io/_drafts/ode-to-gtd.md

 # Introduction

 Getting Things Done is one of those very rare books that changed my life.
 Before reading it in 2014 I considered myself a smart and driven person, but also unreliable, irresponsible and chaotic.
-I would pick up and drop projects on a whim, forget tasks I promised to do, be late to everything and generally felt unproductive and stressed.
-The trust between present-me and future me was at very low levels.
+I would pick up and drop projects on a whim, forget tasks that I promised to do, arrive late to everything and generally I just felt unproductive and stressed.
+The trust between present-me and future-me was at pretty low levels.

-GTD isn't a perfect book (I gave it a 4/5 on Goodreads), but the abstract concepts behind it are so powerful that I feel like it gave me superpowers.
+GTD isn't a perfect book (I gave it a 4/5 on Goodreads), but the abstract concepts behind it are so powerful that I feel like it gave me a superpower.
 It also stood the test of time and is still a leading method of personal productivity today.
 While originally it has been implemented with physical files, folders and papers, it has since been transformed by many of its practitioners to fit the digital age.

 Back in 2014, the best implementation that I have found was in Evernote.
 It was called "The secret weapon", and it worked great!
 I've used and refined it for years, until last year I finally decided it's time to move on - surely a better implementation must exist today?
 After taking a couple of months to try different software solutions, I've settled on using NirvanaHQ.
 In the next section I explain why.